Toroidal propeller

 A toroidal propeller is a type of propeller that is ring-shaped with each blade forming a closed loop.
-The propellers are significantly quieter at audible frequency ranges, between 20 Hz and 20 kHz, while generating comparable thrust to traditional propellers.
+The propellers are significantly quieter at audible frequency ranges, between 20 Hz and 20 kHz, while generating thrust comparable to that of traditional propellers.
 In practice, toroidal propellers reduce noise pollution in both aviation and maritime transport.

 History

 In the centuries after Archimedes invented the Archimedes' screw, developments of propeller design led to the torus marine propeller, then described as a propeller featuring "double blades".
 It was invented in the early 1890s by Charles Myers from Manchester affiliated with Fawcett, Preston and Company.
 The design was successfully trialed on several English steam tugboats and passenger ferries at the time.

 In the 1930s, Friedrich Honerkamp patented a toroidal fan, and Rene Louis Marlet patented a toroidal aircraft propeller.
 The marine propeller was patented again in the late 1960s by Australian engineer David B. Sugden affiliated with Robbins Company of Seattle.
 Overall, the relevant Cooperative Patent Classification category, B63H1/265 Blades each blade being constituted by a surface enclosing an empty space, e.g. forming a closed loop, features over 160 patents in 120 years worldwide as of 2024.

 The technology was adapted for fluid dynamics in the 2010s by Gregory Sharrow with twisted loops instead of traditional blades.
 He patented propellers that addressed issues with rotary propulsion through the reduction of tip cavitation and vortices to increase performance in boats.
 Sharrow Marine argued that the benefits of lower fuel consumption, higher efficiency and reduced noise are even greater in water.
 Its MX propeller was recognized as one of Time magazine's "Best Inventions of 2023" for being more efficient and quieter than standard boat propellers.